RIFFDIDDYS/RIFFDIDDYS/README.md

 - 👀 I’m interested in ...
 Finding any HELP I could get.
 - 🌱 I’m currently learning ...
 How to code.
 - 💞️ I’m looking to collaborate on ...
 On what I have made.
 - 📫 How to reach me ...
-Let me learn how to code fisrt.
+Let me learn how to code first.